Mahmud0808/PXIconPack/README.md

   <a href="https://github.com/Mahmud0808/PXIconPack/actions"><img src="https://img.shields.io/github/actions/workflow/status/Mahmud0808/PXIconPack/build_iconpacks.yml?branch=master&label=Actions%20Build&style=for-the-badge" alt="Actions Build"></a>
 </p>

+Automatically structure and build your icon pack with ease.
+Just create a new folder in the `iconpacks` directory and name it after your icon pack.
+Inside, create subfolders named after the package name you want to theme, then add your drawables and voila!

 #### Show your support by starring this repo ⭐

 If you like my work, consider buying me a cup of coffee 😊